Stepphonwol/MNIST-Clustering-Analysis/README.md

 #### $k$ : number of neighbors when building the KNN graph
 #### first attempt
 - Choose k as the number of clusters, 10
 - In this very first experiment of spectral clustering, I accidentally set the similarity as the euclidean distance, as the code followed.
 In the rest of the experiments, the similarity was set as $\frac{1}{1 + distance}$.
-A discussion between those metrics is also included in this report.
+A discussion between these two metrics is also included in this report.
 ```PYTHON
         tree = BallTree(self.X)
         for i in range(self.N):